Even a terrifying and emotionally-charged Survival Horror

 - Travis can run around in a freaking dog suit.

 - The final boss comes out of nowhere - showing up in a dream after Travis crashes a ritual and gets gassed.
 It's literally just a big red demon and clashes with the rest of the bosses, which are actually pretty frightening.

 Silent Hill 1

-So much of the dialogue and the voice acting in 1.
+- So much of the dialogue and the voice acting.
 However, many fans find a certain charm in the narm.
 "Huh, radio.
 What's going on with that radio?"